The Sword of Reckoning: Chapter 1 Sneak Peek

 How much should I reveal before he thinks I’m crazy?
 Would he believe her?

 “It happened a long time ago, I was twenty.
-My best friend and I attended a party out in the countryside.
+My best friend and I attended a party.
 Well, she was invited.
 I was dragged to it because Jenna, the girl in that photo with me, had a thing for the host.”

 “He…” How could she explain what happened next?